-FM0 Memory Architecture

-The Flash memory is made up of 4 blocks (see Figure 20):

-- The memory array (user space) 32 KB

-- The Extra Row

-- The Hardware security bits

-- The column latch registers

-User Space

-This space is composed of a 32 KB Flash memory organized in 256 pages of 128 Bytes.
+FM0 Memory Architecture The Flash memory is made up of 4 blocks (See Figure 13): 1.
+The memory array (user space) 16K Bytes 2.
+The Extra Row 3.
+The Hardware security bits 4.
+The column latch registers User Space This space is composed of a 16K Bytes Flash memory organized in 128 pages of 128 Bytes.
 It contains the user's application code.

-Extra Row (XRow)

-This row is a part of FM0 and has a size of 128 Bytes.
-The extra row may contain information for boot loader usage.

-The Hardware security Byte space is a part of FM0 and has a size of 1 byte.
+Extra Row (XRow) This row is a part of FM0 and has a size of 128 Bytes.
+The extra row may contain infor- mation for boot loader usage.
+Hardware Security Byte The Hardware security Byte space is a part of FM0 and has a size of 1 byte.
 The 4 MSB can be read/written by software, the 4 LSB can only be read by software and written by hardware in parallel mode.

-Column Latches

-The column latches, also part of FM0, have a size of full page (128 Bytes).

-The column latches are the entrance buffers of the three previous memory locations

-(user array, XROW and Hardware security byte).

-Cross Flash Memory Access Description

-The FM0 memory can be program only from FM1.
-Programming FM0 from FM0 or from external memory is impossible.
+Column Latches The column latches, also part of FM0, have a size of full page (128 Bytes).
+The column latches are the entrance buffers of the three previous memory locations (user array, XROW and Hardware security byte).
+Cross Flash Memory Access Description The FM0 memory can be programmed as describe on Table 20.
+Programming FM0 from FM0 is impossible.
 The FM1 memory can be program only by parallel programming.

-The Table 23 show all software Flash access allowed.
+Table 20 show all software Flash access allowed.